 Rather than demonstrating an astonishing lack of current information and expertise on this subject, AASA should empower its members with best practices and tools that have been proven safe and effective in medical facilities, psychiatric programs and facilities for children, and take notice of the many schools and school districts throughout the U.S. that successfully prevent seclusion and restraint.
 What amounts to a deeply flawed and highly anecdotal report from an AASA lobbyist fails to address readily available research and examine the issue of restraint and seclusion through the lens of those most adversely affected – our children.
 We expect a great deal more from the nation’s school administrators.

-, also considered a form of restraint, involves involuntary confinement in a room, box, structure or space from which the individual cannot escape.
+Physical restraints involve the use of physical force by one or more individuals that reduces or restricts an individual’s freedom of movement, often involving various holds designed to immobilize a person or bring them to the floor.
+Seclusion, also considered a form of restraint, involves involuntary confinement in a room, box, structure or space from which the individual cannot escape.
 Seclusion does not include allowing an individual to take a break from an activity, to move to a quieter or less stimulating location or to enjoy privacy.

 Fogt, et. al, Physical Restraint of Students with Behavioral Disorders in Day Treatment and Residential Settings, Behavioral Disorders.
 34(1), 2008.